janwilmake/openapisearch/README.md

 - **2025-03-23** - https://xymake.com/janwilmake/status/1903879996592242987.html
 - **2025-03-29** - improved landingpage - https://xymake.com/janwilmake/status/1905974796426629437.html

+# On Agent-readiness for API products

+Blog coming soon but here's the gist:

+1. Make your OpenAPI super good.

+Your OpenAPI is your source of truth.
+Common pitfalls include:

+- Missing `operationId`, `summary` and/or `description` in your operations
+- Unclear or vague operationId, summary, or description.
+What matters is clarity to token ratio (a.k.a. signal to noise ratio)
+- Missing `servers[0].url` field.
+- Not referencing `externalDocs.url`.
+Almost nobody uses this.
+If you do, please ensure the url provided responds with markdown by default when accessed via `curl {url}`.
+When browsers access it, it's fine to respond with html.

+2. Make your OpenAPI discoverable.

+Unfortunately there has not been any conclusion on how OAS wants to be made discoverable still, but discussions have been plentiful.
+The easiest way to do make it discoverable, is redirecting to your `openapi.json` file from https://yourlanding.com/.well-known/openapi.
+Besides that, it's good practice to put your `openapi.json` at the root of your api tld.
+Read more in [openapi-discovery](openapi-discovery.md)

 # TODO

 - Figure out what todo when no openapi was found.